entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## EntandoCompositeApp

-The EntandoCompositeApp custom resource can be used to package a collection of Entando Core Custom Resources in a single YAML file for sequential deployment.
+The EntandoCompositeApp Custom Resource can be used to package a collection of Entando Core Custom Resources in a single YAML file for sequential deployment.
 Keep in mind that one can already use standard YAML syntax to package a set of Kubernetes resources in a single file, separating each resource with a triple dash (`---`).
 The purpose of this custom resource is therefor specifically to ensure that the deployment of the previous 'component' has